TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 41/Ezekiel 41.10.md

 ---

-And between the chambers was a breadth of twenty cubits round about the house on every side.
+Between the rooms was a breadth of twenty cubits around the house on every side.